Secret (Ayumi Hamasaki album): Title

+The artwork for both editions of the albums were shot by Singaporean photographer Leslie Kee.
+On the CD only cover Hamasaki is wearing a sleek black gown with a jeweled back detail, and she has a tattoo on her shoulder; the text "Secret" and "ayumi hamasaki" is prominently displayed on the left side.
+The CD+DVD cover is a close up of Hamasaki looking over her right shoulder with a direct gaze.
+On both of the covers, she shows off a tattoo of a unicorn on her right shoulder (although it is not a real one, but a drawing made to look like a tattoo).

 Hamasaki on an interview stated that the reason behind naming the album 'Secret' was that the album literally was a secret.
 She said it was named so that people might think "That's one of her secrets".
 She also said she wanted to feel when they hear a song, they should think they knew her secret.
 The album's lyrics reinforce the understanding others, rather than just yourself, as she states:

 But it's not a secret in the sense that "I'm about to disclose something you didn't know!"
 Instead, it could be about "me" in my daily life, or it could be about you… Everyone keeps secrets; there is not one person on this planet who does not have at least one secret, nor is there a person who can tell others everything about him or herself.
 Even when you try to understand others (or to have a mutual understanding with others), there is always a "you" that only you know about.
 I have aspects that only certain people know about and aspects that everyone knows about.
 That's what I call a secret.
 And in this sense, there are secrets incorporated into this album.

-Production

-Originally, Secret was announced to be a seven-track mini-album.
-After announcing that Secret was to become a full album on her official website, a message from Hamasaki on her TeamAyu fanclub website stated that she was doing overtime in the studio in order to complete the album on time.

-Hamasaki stated that "Until that Day..." was originally intended to be an instrumental track composed by CMJK.
-She loved the sound of the guitar and the b-melody and thus asked him to compose it into a full-length track.
-From the beginning, she knew just what she had in mind to write about.
-She admitted to having difficulty matching her emotions with the complex melody of the song so she sat down at home and compiled a list of synonyms of key words and eventually finished the song.
-Although she tried to keep the song positive, it sparked feelings of heartbrokenness upon revealing it to her staff.

-The third track, "Startin'", was recorded in New York City.
-According to Hamasaki, the sound in the studio made it easy for her to sing despite the challenge in vocals that she gave herself by choosing to sing in this particular style.
-Hamasaki stated that even though the song is generally perceived as a song for dancing on stage with dancers, it was originally intended to be a band-only song.
-She enjoyed her recording session, commenting that what really brought out the new vocal style was doing the recording in the New York studio with its great sound and atmosphere.
+Critical reception